kbardool/CarND-Advanced-Lane-Lines/Writeup-AdvancedLaneFinding.md

 - A series of "debug helpers" were written to tracking, verification, and troubleshooting purposes.

-- A series of visualization helper routines were written to research and tune the proper thresholding levels to be used in  dynamic frame thresholding.
+- A series of visualization helper routines were written to assist in research and proper tuning of thresholding levels used in adaptive thresholding.
 For example the Hue, Level, and Saturation rates of individual video frames (more below).

 #### 3.2.
 Adaptive Binary Thresholding

  For binary thresholding of individual video frames, a dynamic thresholding approach was taken.
-Instead of a applying a single thresholding method for all frames, the thresholding method used in each frame is determined based on the average level and saturation values of each frame converted to a HLS color space.
+Instead of applying a single thresholding method for all frames, the thresholding method used in each frame is selected based on the average RGB and Saturation values of the frame.

 The adaptive frame thresholding process for the project video was quite simple, consisting of  three conditions: `dark`, `low-saturation` and `normal`.
 As I worked on the more challenging videos encompassing a larger variety of lighting conditions, the number of possible categories was increased.